Yoga studio, Clissold park, Hackney Yoga,

 A SPACE TO PAUSE, BREATHE & BE

-Yoga mats, props, tea and water are provided.
-All that’s needed is you and dedication to your own wellbeing.
-Run by long time Stoke Newington locals Paul Wong and Emily-Clare and supported and evolved by an incredible team of London's finest and inspiring yoga teachers.
-A stunning studio with knowledge, expertise, and authenticity placed into every aspect.
+We provide yoga mats, props, tea and water.
+All that’s needed is you and the dedication to your own wellbeing by showing up.
+Run by long time Stoke Newington locals Paul Wong and Emily-Clare and supported and evolved by an incredible team of London's finest and inspiring yoga teachers we place knowledge, expertise, and authenticity placed into every aspect of the studio and teachings.

 TESTIMONIALS